SamuelVincent67/Call-center-Analysis/README.md

 ![Screenshot (38)](https://github.com/user-attachments/assets/3262b075-26f4-4864-a475-375f9a327709)

+## Data Used

+- Dataset with 5,000 data points of Call center.

+## Tools Used

+Power BI : For Building visualization and report, **Dax** Data analysis Expression for calculating metrics, **Power Query editor** for Data transformation.

 *Key Findings*

 1. Call Volume: The number of calls received fluctuates monthly with January being the busiest month.